zenkovich/o2/README.md

 # o2
-Nice technology for making 2D games and applications!
+Nice tech for making 2D games and applications!